 Sometimes people try to help by rushing you out of the grieving process back into the main stream of what your life was.
 People sometimes even say words like “You need to get back into life” but your life is forever changed by the transition of loss.
 The length of the grieving process is different for each person, and you know the grieving process needs to take place for healing to begin.
-This is not to say one should grieve forever and not… Continue reading
+This is not to say one should grieve forever and not move on with life, but grieve in your own way and while the healing takes place you… Continue reading

 This week I got to thinking about a deeper meaning to my life, which I do from time to time and I remembered a quote by the late George Carlin “Just when I found out the meaning of life, they changed it.”